langchain-ai/langgraph/docs/docs/cloud/quick_start.md

         |-- langgraph.json      # configuration file for LangGraph
         |-- .env                # environment files with API keys

 2. The `agent.py` file should contain Python code for defining your graph.
 The following code is a simple example, the important thing is that at some point in your file you compile your graph and assign the compiled graph to a variable (in this case the `graph` variable).
+This example code uses `create_react_agent`, a prebuilt agent, read more about it [here](/langgraph/concepts/agentic_concepts/#react-agent).

     ```python
    from langchain_anthropic import ChatAnthropic